jackiedl/quick-games/README.md

 # Quick Games

-This project is a Collection of Quick to Play Games that Include TicTacToe, ConnectFour, Reaction Test, and Typing Test
+This project is a Collection of Quick to Play Games that Include TicTacToe, ConnectFour, Reaction Test, and Typing Test: https://jdl-quick-games.web.app/

 ## Project Details